mizuki-nana/coreVM/README.md

 ### Memory Management
-The most bottom layer in coreVM is the memory management component, which is responsible for allocating and deallocating dynamic memories used by the native types pool and the object heap.
-The memory management component is equipped with several allocation schemes, such as first-fit, last-fit, buddy-system, etc, and can be configured to choose one over the others in different scenarios for the most efficient use.
+The most bottom layer in coreVM is the memory management component, which is responsible for allocating and deallocating memories used by the object heap and the native types pool.
+The memory management component is equipped with several allocation schemes, such as first-fit, last-fit, buddy-system, etc, and can be configured to choose one over the others in different scenarios for the most efficient usages.
 For example, the object heap uses the buddy-system scheme by default, while the native types pool uses the first-fit scheme.

 ### Native Types
 The native types system is an independent system that defines all the native